A Survey on Multi-Task Learning

 Another way to select common features for MTL is to use sparse priors to design probabilistic or Bayesian models.
-For $\ell_{p,1}$-regularized multi-task feature selection, Zhang et al. \cite{zyx10} propose a probabilistic interpretation where the $\ell_{p,1}$ regularizer corresponds to a prior: $w_{ji}\sim\mathcal{GN}(0,\rho_j,p)$, where $\mathcal{GN}(\cdot,\cdot,\cdot)$ denotes the generalized normal distribution.
+For $\ell_{p,1}$-regularized multi-task feature selection, Zhang et al. \cite{zyx10} propose a probabilistic interpretation where the $\ell_{p,1}$ regularizer corresponds to a generalized normal prior: $w_{ji}\sim\mathcal{GN}(\cdot|0,\rho_j,p)$, where $\cdot$ denotes a (random) variable when we do not want to introduce it explicitly.
 Based on this interpretation, Zhang et al. \cite{zyx10} further propose a probabilistic framework for multi-task feature selection, in which task relations and outlier tasks can be identified, based on the matrix-variate generalized normal prior.

 In \cite{hh13}, a generalized horseshoe prior is proposed to do feature selection for MTL as: {